In this overview, I’ll cover some of the top Wix alternatives – and help you choose the right one, based on your needs.

 WordPress is probably one of the most unique Wix alternatives on this list.
 That’s because it’s not a traditional website builder at all.
 Instead, technically, WordPress is a content management system.
 That means it offers a lot more flexibility than Wix when it comes to creating and managing your website.

-WordPress is built on open-source software.
+Unlike sites like Wix, which are a closed private party, WordPress is built on open-source software.
 Because of this, a huge development community has sprung up around the platform.

 Consequently, with certain WordPress plans, you can get access to thousands of third-party plugins.
 Plus, if you’re a technical whizz, WordPress will allow you to directly edit your website’s code.